catherineloesch/project4-react-frontend/README.md

 <img src="./src/assets/readme_images/signup.jpg" width=45%><img src="./src/assets/readme_images/login.jpg" width=45%>
 <img src="./src/assets/readme_images/signup_ipad.jpg" width=30%><img src="./src/assets/readme_images/login_ipad.jpg" width=30%><img src="./src/assets/readme_images/signup_mobile.jpg" width=19.9%><img src="./src/assets/readme_images/login_mobile.jpg" width=20%>

-After verifying that a user can sign up/log in with a token being issued, I moved on to issue of checking whether or not a token is expired.
+After verifying that a user can sign up/log in with a token being issued, I moved on to the issue of checking whether or not a token is expired.
 As a first step, I wrote a function that decodes the token and extracts the data that contains the expiration date.
 I achieved this using the [Buffer library](https://vinod827.medium.com/decoding-a-jwt-token-in-nodejs-b8d5d079dea7).

 ```JavaScript